 Those who hope to earn a CFA designation must fulfill certain requirements set forth by the CFA Institute.
 Here’s a brief overview of the requirements:

 Before a financial professional sits for Level I of the CFA exam, they need to complete or be in their last year of an undergraduate program in finance, economics, and business.
 If they’d like to continue to Level II of the exam, they must graduate with that degree.

 CFA Experience Requirements

 Financial professionals with at least four years of relevant work experience may be eligible to take the CFA.
 It’s important to note that while the experience must relate to business, it doesn’t have to do with the fields of finance or investments.

-Once a financial professional passes the CFA charter, they are required to continue their education.
+Once financial professionals pass the CFA charter, they are required to continue their education.
 The CFA Institute asks that all charterholders pay annual dues and participate in continued study to advance their careers.